 Please note: you will need your SWIM ID and access code.

-If flooding has affected your property, please fill in details of the flooding using one of the options below.
+If flooding has affected your property, please fill in details of the flooding using one of the options above.
 The Flood and Coastal Risk Management team will review this record in line with specific criteria set out in the Local Flood Risk Management Strategy to inform any required flood investigation report and the consideration of future investment in flood improvements.

 Any information submitted will be used for data collection purposes only.
 If you require a direct response, please contact a member of the Flood and Coastal Risk Management Team at firstname.lastname@example.org.
 Please see our privacy notice for information on how we collect and use personal data.